 Exams scheduled in the formal exam period will be in one of two formats:

-- Online exam (Fixed start): The exam will be available in the Assessment tab in Blackboard at the scheduled date and time on the exam timetable.
-You will be required to complete the exam within an allocated period of time advised in Blackboard.
+- Online exam (Fixed start): The exam will be available in the Assessment tab in Canvas at the scheduled date and time on the exam timetable.
+You will be required to complete the exam within an allocated period of time advised in Canvas.
 All students complete the exam at the same time regardless of time zone, unless otherwise advised by their Course Coordinator.

 The only exception to any of the above is if you are a student on a Reasonable Adjustment Plan.
 Check with AccessAbility to ensure that your Plan is being applied to online exams.